-You do not need to wear a dress or a suit and tie, but you should not arrive in shorts and flip-flops either.
+You do not need to wear a dress or a suit and tie.
+However, you should not arrive in shorts and flip-flops either.
 Jeans are permitted if they are “in good condition”.

 Here is Disney’s Official Policy

 If you book the Wanyama Safari at Animal Kingdom Lodge, you will have an opportunity to sample the food at Jiko as part of your tour.
-The food is served family style, but it is plentiful with a good variety of dishes to enjoy.
+The food is served family-style, but it is plentiful with a good variety of dishes to enjoy.

 Jiko Wine Tasting

 Jiko Wine Tasting is a highly recommended thing to do if you are visiting Disney Animal Kingdom Lodge.
 This is one of the little known extra activities that you can do at Animal Kingdom Lodge.

 The Jiko Wine Tasting cost is $25 plus tax and tip.
-You will be given 3 wines to taste with 3 different cheeses.
-It’s a fun thing to do.
+You will be given 3 wines to taste with 3 different kinds of cheese.
+It’s a fun thing to do and highly recommended.

 Disney Animal Kingdom Lodge Sanaa

 If you didn’t know that Disney Animal Kingdom Sanaa restaurant existed, you are highly unlikely to stumble upon it.
 Sanaa has the dubious distinction of perhaps being the most remote of any of the Disney World Restaurants.
-Disney Sanaa is hidden away in the Kidani Village part of Animal Kingdom.

 The view from the restaurant is breathtaking.
 The huge picture windows ensure that you will be able to watch the animals go by as you dine.

 The view over the savannah in Sanaa restaurant is certainly unique.
 Where else in North America can you dine and watch giraffes just feet away from you?

-Sanaa serves breakfast, lunch and dinner.
+Sanaa serves breakfast, lunch, and dinner.

-The men at Sanaa is African and Indian inspired.
+The menu at Sanaa is African and Indian inspired.
 The servers are very good and will listen to your preferences if you do not like your food overly spicy.
 Most of the dishes are very flavorful rather than just highly spiced.

-They can choose something different if they want, but there is always the good old mac and cheese or pizza as a standby.
+They can choose something different if they want, but there is always good old mac and cheese or pizza as a standby.

 Sanaa Quick Service Breakfast

-Obviously, the most sought after tables at Sanaa are close to the window.
-If you want to increase your chances of getting a window table go to breakfast as close to 7 am as you can.
+Obviously, the most sought-after tables at Sanaa are close to the window.
+If you want to increase your chances of getting a window table go-to breakfast as close to 7 am as you can.

-A popular choice is the Boere Breakfast which is two cage-free eggs any style, tomato chutney, Tanzanian hash browns, Boerewors sausage, bacon and a corn Johnny cake for $10.99.
+A popular choice is the Boere Breakfast which is two cage-free eggs any style, tomato chutney, Tanzanian hash browns, Boerewors sausage, bacon, and a corn Johnny cake for $10.99.